Nature Foundation’s conservation work is vital to sustainably manage Australia’s unique landscapes, flora and fauna.

 is the total area of land we have helped protect

-is the combined land area of our seven nature reserves: Witchelina, Hiltaba, Tiliqua, Watchalunga, Cygnet Park, Para Woodlands and Murbpook
+is the combined land area of our seven nature reserves: Witchelina, Hiltaba, Tiliqua, Watchalunga, Para Woodlands, Murbpook Lagoon and Geegeela Nature Reserve

-have participated in the accredited Kids on Country program
+have participated in our Kids on Country program

-to the value of more than $1.7 million have been awarded to university students, researchers and community organisation to support nature science research
+to the value of more than $1.9 million have been awarded to university students, researchers and community organisations to support nature science research

 have been acquired with our assistance and gifted to the State Government or land managers to become part of the National Parks and National Reserve System to support at-risk species and habitats